imagej/imagej.github.io/pages/PlugIn_Design_Guidelines.md

 description: test description
 ---

-{% include toc %}{% include outdated %}
+{% include toc%}{% include outdated%}

 ## Key concepts

-We favor a style of ImageJ plugin design that enables execution of the
+We favor a style of ImageJ plugin design that enables execution of the plugin:
-plugin:

   - From the menus.
   - From a macro.
   - From any other plugin or script.

 The key point is to <b>separate the setup from the execution</b>.
 For the purpose, we place the setup within the run method (any dialogs, for example) and the execution in another method.

 A second key point is <b>never to show images</b> unless within the *run* method.
 There's nothing more annoying than a plugin that assumes there is no other plugin running, or that its invocation will happen always from the menus.

 If possible, provide a method that leaves the validation to the caller, and that returns a strongly-typed object (see the *duplicateAndScale* method in the example below).

 If you cannot use a *GenericDialog* for input for some reason, make your code scriptable by providing *static* methods with *String* parameters (so they can be called via the *call()* macro function), and insert code like this into the <u>interactive</u> (i.e. the *run* method, not the methods that are called from macros, scripts or other plugins) parts of the code:

 ``` java
 if (Recorder.record) {